vicwomg/jamtrip/README.md

 ### Install JACK

-JACK is software for taking your audio channels and routing them around.
-In this case, it is used to send your audio inputs over the internet, and to your headphones.
+JACK is software for routing your audio channels to various destinations.
+In this case, it is used to send your audio inputs to your headphones and over the internet (with JackTrip).

 - The version that is available on the jackaudio.org web site does not work with recent versions of OS X. Download a beta version that works with El Capitan and later here: https://ccrma.stanford.edu/software/jacktrip/osx/JackOSX.0.92_b3.pkg
 - Double click on the .pkg file to install